DigitaleGesellschaft/jekyll-theme-conference/README.md

 - the text to show (`name`),
 - an absolute link address (`url`), and
 - optionally a logo to show instead of the text (`img`), whereby the path to the image file relative to the `/assets/images/` folder has to be specified.
+- optionally a dark mode logo (`img_dark`), which will be automatically displayed when the user's system is in dark mode.
+If not specified, the regular `img` will be used in both light and dark modes.

 Example: